-NOVEMBER COUPONS WANTED City Warrants

-BOUGHT AND SOLD.
+NOVEMBER COUPONS WANTED City Warrants BOUGHT AND SOLD.

-No. 50 South THIRD Street, PHILADELPHIA.

-B. K. JAMISON & CO.
-SUCCESSORS TO
+No. 50 South THIRD Street.
+PHILADELPHIA.
+B. K. JAMISON & CO.,

-P. F. KELLY & CO.,
+SUCCESSORS TO P.F.
+KELLY & CO.,

-BANKERS AND DEALERS IN Gold, Silver, and Government Bonds, At Closest Market Rates, N. W. Cor.
+BANKERS AND DEALERS IN Gold, Silver, and Government Bonds, At Closest Market Rates,

+N. W. Cor.
 THIRD and CHESNUT Sts.
-Special attention given to COMMISSION ORDERS FINANCIAL.
+Special attention given to COMMISSION ORDERS in New York and Philadelphia Stock Boards, etc. FINANCIAL.

 Wilmington and Reading RAILROAD

 Seven Per Cent.
 Bonds,

 FREE OF TAXES.

-We are offering \$200,000 of the Second Mortgage Bonds of this Company

-AT 82; AND ACCRUED INTEREST

-For the convenience of investors these Bonds issued in denominations of

-\$1000s, \$500s, and 100s.
+We are offering \$200,000 of the Second Mortgage Bonds of this Company AT 823 AND ACCRUED INTEREST For the convenience of investors these Bonds issued in denominations of \$1000s, \$500s, and 100s.

-The money is required for the purchase of add tional Rolling Stock and the full equipment of c

-The road is now finished, and doing a business. largely in excess of the anticipations of its officers.
-The trade offering necessitates a large additions, outlay for rolling stock, to afford full facilities for its prompt transaction, the present rolling stock not being spificient to accommodate the trade.
+The money is required for the purchase of add tional Rolling Stock and the full equipment of The road is now finished, and doing a business argely in excess of the anticipations of its officers, The trade offering necessitates a large additious, outlay for rolling stock, to afford full facilities for its prompt transaction, the present rolling stock not being sufficient to accommodate the trade.
 WM.
 PAINTER & CO., BANKERS.

-No. 36 South THIRD Street.
-PHILADELPHIA.
+No. 36 South THIRD Street, PHILADELPHIA.

-LEGAL INVESTMENT
+A LEGAL INVESTMENT

 Trustees, Executors and Administrators.

 WE OFFER FOR SALE \$2,000,000

 Pennsylvania Railroad Co.'s GENERAL MORTGAGE

-at 95 And aterest Added to the Date

 Six Per Cent.
 Bonds

+at 95

-of Purchase.
-All Free from State Tax, and Issued in Sums of \$1000.
-These bonds are coupon and registered, interest on the former payable January and July 1; on the latter April and October 1, and by an act of the
+And nterest Added to the Date of Purchase.
+All Free from State Tax, and

+Issued in Sums of \$1000.
+These bonds are coupon and registered, interest on the former payable January and July 1; on the latter April and October 1, and by an act of the Legislature, approved April 1, 1870, are made a LEGAL INVESTMENT for Administrators, Executors, Trustees, etc. For further particulars apply to

-Legislature, approved April 1, 1870, are made a LEGAL INVESTMENT for Administrators, Executors, Trustees, etc. For further particulars apply to Jay Cooke & Co., E. W. Clark & Co.,
+Jay Cooke & Co., E. W. Clark & Co., W. H. New Dold, Son & Aertsen

-W. H. Newbold, Son & Aertsen, C. & H. Borie.
+C. & H. Borie.
+AY OOKE 8: O. PHILADELPHIA, NEW YORK, AND

 WASHINGTON,

-AY OOKE 8: Q.

-BANKERS, Dealers in Government Securities.
+BANKERS, AND Dealers in Government Securities.
 Special attention given to the Purchase and Sale of Bonds and Stocks on Commission, at the Board of Brokers in this and other cities.

-INTEREST ALLOWED ON DEPOSITS COLLECTIONS MADE ON ALL POINTS.
-GOLD AND SILVER BOUGHT AND SOLD.
+INTEREST ALLOWED ON DEPOSITS.
+COLLECTIONS MADE ON ALL POINTS, GOLD AND SILVER BOUGHT AND SOLD.
 Reliable Railroad Bonds for investment.
-Pamphlets and full information given at our office, No. 114 SOUTH THIRD STREET,
+Pamphlets and full information given at our office,

+No. 114 SOUTH THIRD STREET.

-FHILADELPHIA.
-T10 1 3m R S A L Six Per Cent.
+PHILADELPHIA.
+[10 1 8m Six Per Cent.
 Loan of the City of

-Williamsport, Pennsylvania, FREE OF ALL TAXES, At 85, and Accrued Interest.
+FREE OF ALL TAXES,

+Williamsport, Pennsylvania,
-These Bonds are made absolutely secure by act o

-Legislature compelling the city to levy|sufficients ax

-to pay interest and principal.
-P. S. PETERSON & CO.,
+At 85, and Accrued Interest.
+These Bonds are made absolutely secure by act o Legislature compelling the city to levy|sufficients ax to pay interest and principal.

-No. 39 SOUTH THIRD STREET, PHILADELPHIA ILVER
+P. S. PETERSON & CO., No. 39 SOUTH THIRD STREET.
+PHILADELPHIA

+SILVER

 FOR SALE.

 C. T. YERKES, Jr., & CO.,

-BANKERS AND BROKERS, No. 20 South THIRD Street.
+No. 20 South THIRD Street.
 LADELPHIA.
+530

+BANKERS AND BROKERS,

 HARRISSON GRAMBO.

-DEPOSIT ACCOUNTS RECEIVED AND INTER-EST ALLOWED ON DAILY BALANCES.
+BANKER.
+DEPOSIT ACCOUNTS RECRIVED AND INTER-EST ALLOWED ON DAILY BALANCES.
 ORDERS PROMPTLY EXECUTED FOR THE PURCHASE AND SALE OF ALL RELIABLE SE-CURITIES.

 COLLECTIONS MADE EVERYWHERE.

-REAL ESTATE COLLATERAL LOANS NEGO-FIATED.
-[8 27 6m]
+REAL ESTATE COLLATERAL LOANS NEGO-No. 580 WALNUT St., Philads.

-BANKER.

-No. 580 WALNUT St., Philada.

-JOHN G. HOWARD KURTZ & HOWARD, BANKERS AND BROKERS.
+W. W. KURTZ.
+JOHN G. HOWARD KURTZ & HOWARD, BANKERS AND BROKERS,

 No. 32 S. THIRD STREET, Philadelphia.
 Buy and sell Stocks, Bonds, etc., on Commission.
 Dealers in Gold and Silver.
-Railroad Securities Negotied.
-Particular attention given to the Nego-tiation of Commercial Paper and Time Loans on Collateral Security, Interest allowed on Deposits.
+Hallroad Securities Negotied.
+Particular attention given to the Nego-tiation of Commercial Paper and Time Loans on Collateral Security.

+Interest allowed on Deposits.